fbpx

 Orlando, Florida, USA Downtown Drone Skyline Aerial

 Interestingly, it takes roughly the same time to drive from Orlando to Cocoa Beach or Daytona Beach.
-Depending on traffic, you should reach your beach destination from Orlando in about one hour.
+You should reach your beach destination from Orlando in about one hour, depending on traffic.

 However, remember that I-4 is the most direct route between Orlando and Daytona Beach.
 This major highway is notorious for congestion early in the morning and after work.
 So, it may take extra long if you're planning your drive to Daytona Beach at the "wrong" time.